-8.2.1: A kick-off is a way of starting or restarting play at the start of the match, after a goal has been scored, at the start of the second half of the match, at the start of each period of extra time, where applicable.
-After a team scores a goal, the kick-off is taken by the other team.
+- 8.2.1: A kick-off is a way of starting or restarting play at the start of the match, after a goal has been scored, at the start of the second half of the match, at the start of each period of extra time, where applicable.
+After a team scores a goal, the kick-off is taken by the other team. - 8.2.2: A goal may not be scored directly from the kick-off.
+A goal may not be scored directly from the kick-off.
+Either the ball must move 20cm from the kick-off point or must be touched by another player before being kicked towards the goal.

-8.2.2: A goal may not be scored directly from the kick-off.
-Either the ball must move 20cm from the kick-off point before being kicked towards the goal or another player must touch the ball before it crosses the goal line.
-If the ball is kicked directly into the goal, the goal is not scored and the kick-off is awarded to the opposing team.
+If the ball is kicked directly towards the goal the kick-off is awarded to the opposing team.

-8.2.3: The procedure for kick-off is as follows:

-• All players are in their own half of the field.

-- The opponents of the team taking the kick-off are outside the center circle until the ball is in play. - The ball is stationary on the center mark. - The referee gives a signal. - The ball is in play when it is touched or 10 seconds elapsed after the signal.

-8.2.4: Robots being able to autonomously reposition themselves can take any position on the field that is consistent with above requirements.
+- 8.2.3: The procedure for kick-off is as follows: - All players are in their own half of the field. - The opponents of the team taking the kick-off are outside the center circle until the ball is in play. - The ball is stationary on the center mark. - The referee gives a signal. - The ball is in play when it is touched or 10 seconds elapsed after the signal. - 8.2.4: Robots being able to autonomously reposition themselves can take any position on the field that is consistent with above requirements.
 Robots not able to autonomously reposition themselves, e.g. robots being carried or joysticked around by human team members, have to start from the game restart points or behind the game restart points.
-If all robots of the team executing the kick-off cannot autonomously reposition themselves, then one robot may be placed into the center circle.

-8.2.5: If one or both of the teams in a match have permission to use a manual startup procedure, the referee gives a sequence of two signals with an interval of 10 seconds.
+If all robots of the team executing the kick-off cannot autonomously reposition themselves, then one robot may be placed into the center circle. - 8.2.5: If one or both of the teams in a match have permission to use a manual startup procedure, the referee gives a sequence of two signals with an interval of 10 seconds.
 Robot players without remote start capability may be started on the field after the first signal.
 They may not move before the second signal was given by the referee.
 All human team members must leave the field of play immediately after the first signal and before the second signal.